 64. Take public transportation.

-When I lived in a larger city, I bought an annual transit pass that actually paid for itself after less than two months of use compared to using an automobile – and after that, for ten months, I basically could ride to work (and to some events) for free.
+When I lived in a larger city, I bought an annual transit pass that actually paid for itself after less than two months of use compared to using an automobile.
+After that, for 10 months, I basically could ride to work (and to some events) for free.
 That’s money in the bank.

 65. Cut your own hair.

-67. Design your “debt snowball.”
+67. Design your ‘debt snowball.’